-All buildings require construction documents to provide instruction to the builder on what is to be built.
+All buildings require construction drawings and documents to provide instruction to the builder on what is to be built.
 Construction documentation can range from very basic drawings (with or without a specification) through to fully complete drawings and specifications with comprehensive details and schedules.

-For example, a simple garage can be constructed with a very basic drawing, while an individual house or other unique building requires full and complete documentation.
+The more unique or complex the project, the greater the need for more comprehensive and complete documentation.
+For example, a simple garage can be constructed with a basic drawing, while an individual house or other unique buildings requires full and complete documentation.

 Construction documents for tenders

-Comprehensive documentation avoids the circumstances where a builder, midway through construction, seeks large variations in the contract sum due to discrepancies and omissions in the documentation.
+Comprehensive documentation avoids the circumstances where a builder, midway through construction, seeks large variations in the contract sum due to discrepancies and omissions in the documentation

-Construction documents for clarity
+Construction documentation for clarity